Petanque French Lesson Plan

 • Basic Rules: 1- A coin toss decides who starts.
 2- A circle is drawn on the ground (35–50 cm in diameter).
 3- The first player throws the small wooden target ball, called the cochonnet, 6 to 10 meters away.
 4- Then, players take turns trying to throw their boules as close as possible to the cochonnet.

-• At the end of each round, called a mène, the team with the boule closest to the cochonnet scores one point for each of their boules that are closer than the opponent’s closest boule.
+• Scoring points: At the end of each round, called a mène, the team with the boule closest to the cochonnet scores one point for each of their boules that are closer than the opponent’s closest boule.
 The game is played up to 13 points.

 Petanque French Lesson Plan tape measure